 Information about The Smooth Jazz Ride & staff

 The Smooth Jazz Ride is a website devoted to the preservation of contemporary jazz by providing album reviews, artist interviews, smooth jazz news, and a host of other features designed to get and hold the interest of the contemporary jazz aficionado.
-We do not directly sell any products but do provide advertisements and music purchasing information for those interested in purchasing the products we review or profile here.
+We do not directly sell any products but do provide music purchasing information for those interested in purchasing the products we review or profile here.
 Ours is an informational site, and we hope you enjoy its many features time and time again.
 It is your interest that keeps us–and the genre–alive.